UNLOCK FREE TRAINING

 What Are The Wholesaling Laws In Kentucky?

-A wholesaling business in Kentucky can be a rewarding and successful career, but you need to make sure you stay within the confines of the law; otherwise, you could face significant penalties.
+A wholesaling business in Kentucky can be a rewarding and successful career, but you must follow the law; otherwise, you could face significant penalties.

 Relatively speaking, there are not many wholesaling laws to be concerned with, but if this is not a particular area of strength for you, it may make sense to retain the services of an experienced real estate attorney.

-While this legal advice may require some costs upfront, you could be saving yourself a lot of money and heartache in the long run by getting help with due diligence, purchase agreements, and other types of wholesale real estate contracts.
+While this legal advice may require some upfront costs, getting help with due diligence, purchase agreements, and other types of wholesale real estate contracts could save you a lot of money and heartache in the long run.

 One of the most important things you must understand is that if you're an unlicensed wholesaler, you can only market the rights to a contract of a piece of real estate that you control by agreement with an owner.
 You cannot market the property directly itself.

 You can only market a property if you are a licensed real estate agent or broker.
-This requirement is specifically defined in Statute 324.020 as follows:
+This requirement is specifically defined in Statute 324.020.

 If you engage in real estate brokerage without a license, according to Statute 324.990: